x43x61x69/HITCON-Badge/README.md

 **HITCON 2017 Electronic Badge** (HEB) is based on **MediaTek MT7697** SoC.

+> You can use microUSB instead of battery!
 > PLEASE DO NOT RE-FLASH YOUR HEB UNLESS YOU KNEW HOW TO RESTORE IT OR NO LONGER WANTED TO PARTICIPATE IN THE CTF.

 ## Use as a HITCON Badge